Does the aliasing loophole apply to signed characters?ithix_ Jj1hoHSsc Dnd hKo Pŝto Ssy.de

 That's quite interesting.
 Why is

-?
+charallowed, which is signed on my machine, but notsigned char?
 But that's probably the reason why they want to add it in an upcoming standard. – mch 9 hours ago -

 @mch - Could be an editorial mistake.
 I can only guess, really. – StoryTeller 9 hours ago